-In New York there are always a thousand new things to see and do: it's a place that's alive and constantly changing.
+In New York there are always a thousand new things to see and do: it is a living place in permanent transformation.
 It's hard to imagine that on an island as congested as Manhattan there was still room to build, but then the miracle of Hudson Yards happened.

 What is the best way to get to know Hudson Yards?

-Whether you are visiting New York for the first time or you are a regular traveler in the Big Apple, you have to take advantage of one of the tours to get to know Hudson Yards, the trendy new neighborhood in Midtown, built on what was once a dreary train depot along the Hudson River.
+Whether you are visiting New York for the first time or you are a regular traveler in the Big Apple, you have to take advantage of one of the tours to see Hudson Yards, the new trendy neighborhood in Midtown, built on what was once a dreary train depot along the Hudson River.

 This area, accessible on foot from Times Square, combines skyscrapers with a super innovative design, the highest observatory in the city, luxury shopping malls and of course, The Vessel, the new tourist attraction in Manhattan.
 As if that were not enough, here ends the High Line, the elevated park built on an old railroad track.
 In short, it is one of the best parks in New York, a must!

 Hudson Yards is considered the largest private real estate project in the history of the United States.
-This new neighborhood, built on an industrial area, was too centrally located to be so underutilized.
-In a city like New York, where the square meter is highly valued, many set their eyes on this area to revitalize it.
+This new neighborhood, which was built over an industrial area, was too centrally located to be so underutilized.
+In a city like New York, where square footage is highly valued, many set their sights on this area to revitalize it.

-At Hudson Yards begins (or ends) one of Manhattan's greenest promenades, the High Line.
+At Hudson Yards begins (or ends) one of the greenest promenades in Manhattan, the High Line.
 The High Line is basically a linear park of about a mile and a half, built on an old railroad track that runs along the Manhattan side of the Hudson.
-My advice is to hitch a ride on the High Line from Chelsea Market (Gansevoort St. subway: 14th St - 8th Ave) to gradually approach Hudson Yards and immerse yourself in its skyscrapers.
+My advice is to join the High Line from Chelsea Market (Gansevoort St. subway: 14th St - 8th Ave) to gradually approach Hudson Yards and immerse yourself in its skyscrapers.